ruthpohrp/tp/docs/UserGuide.md

 Adds a consultation event to Dukepro(f).

 Format: `add n/NAME d/DATE t/TIMESLOT l/LOCATION [tag/TAG]... [r/REMARK]`
-* tags with the text "URGENT" and "supplementary" will automatically be changed to red and yellow respectively to enable the user to indicate the consultation's severity
+* Tags with the text "URGENT" and "supplementary" will automatically be changed to red and yellow respectively to enable the user to indicate the consultation's severity (case-sensitive!).
+* DATE is in format YYYY-MM-DD.
+* TIMESLOT is in 24h format of HHmm.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A consultation event can have any number of tags (including 0).
 </div>

 Example(s):
-* `add n/Lulu Yousef d/2020-01-01 t/0800-0900 l/NUS tag/Important tag/supplementary`
+* `add n/Lulu Yousef d/2020-01-01 t/0800-0900 l/NUS tag/Important tag/supplementary`<br>
+  Adds a consultation event for `Lulu Yousef`, at date `1 Jan 2020`, time `8am to 9am`, at location `NUS`, tagged with `Important` and `supplementary`.
-* `add n/Ruth Poh d/2020-02-02 t/1000-1100 l/The Deck r/May have to switch to zoom`
+* `add n/Ruth Poh d/2020-03-02 t/1300-1400 l/The Deck r/May have to switch to zoom`<br>
+  Adds a consultation event for `Ruth Poh`, at date `2 Mar 2020`, time `1pm to 2pm`, at location `The Deck`, with the remark `May have to switch to zoom`.
 * `tag/URGENT` will be shown as ![urgent tag](images/URGENT tag.png)
 * `tag/supplementary` will be shown as ![supplementary tag](images/supplementary tag.png)

+Limitations:
+* Currently, names with dashes or hyphens i.e. the `-` symbol are not accepted by DukePro(f).
+It may be added in future versions, so please be patient with us!

 ### 5.2 Deleting a Consultation Event : `delete`